-The bucket list book that I wrote helps you come up with your own realistic ideas both big and small.
-It also helps you carefully plan each step to make sure you achieve it.
 I even dedicated a section to help you prioritize what to do first based on important key factors.
-If you’re someone that struggles with following through, it will give you a step-by-step process to connect the dots and help you achieve your bucket list goals.
+If you’re someone that struggles with following through, this book gives you a step-by-step process to connect the dots and help you achieve your bucket list goals.

-The Everyday Bucket List Book: 10 Step to Bring More Exciting Experiences to Everyday Life contains the step-by-step process I personally use.
-I tell you the exact, sequential steps to take in order to avoid going to the same places all of the time, how to go after what you truly want to do and follow an action plan that works.
+The Everyday Bucket List Book: 10 Step to Bring More Exciting Experiences to Everyday Life I tell you the exact, sequential steps to take in order to avoid going to the same places all of the time, how to go after what you truly want to do, and follow an action plan that works.

-In an effort to inspire you to live a more fulfilling life and capture meaningful moments in written form, I’m in the process of creating a journal with self-reflection prompts that are designed to provoke more thought, increase happiness and keep the momentum going for carrying out future goals.
-Learn more about my upcoming bucket list journal or read why you should journal after completing your dream list ideas in the first place.
+In an effort to inspire you to live a more fulfilling life and capture meaningful moments in written form, I’m in the process of creating a supplemental bucket list journal with self-reflection prompts designed to provoke more thought, increase happiness and keep the momentum going for carrying out future goals.